steveinit/TRACER-framework/README.md

 We welcome contributions!
 Please:

 1. **Test with real network scenarios** - Break it and report issues
-2. **Share workflow feedback** - How does TRACER PAL fit your SOC processes?
+2. **Share workflow feedback** - How does TRACER fit your SOC processes?
 3. **Submit issues** at https://github.com/steveinit/TRACER-framework/issues

 ## Support